hieudku/helpdesk-openwebui-ollama/README.md

 # School Helpdesk AI

-An AI-powered helpdesk system for schools, built on top of [Open WebUI](https://github.com/open-webui/open-webui) and [Ollama](https://ollama.com).
+A Local AI-powered helpdesk system for schools, built on top of [Open WebUI](https://github.com/open-webui/open-webui) and [Ollama](https://ollama.com).
 This project provides a campus-specific chatbot where students and staff can query information such as locations, contacts, and services.

 ---